Ladvien/ladviens_lab_podcast/episodes/epi_1.md

 ## References
 <a id="1">[1]</a>
 Smith, D. A great example of Simpson's Paradox: US median wage decline.
 Retrieved 09:56, June 20, 2021, from https://blog.revolutionanalytics.com/2013/07/a-great-example-of-simpsons-paradox.html

+<a id="2">[2]</a>
+Sex Bias in Graduate Admissions: Data from Berkeley.
+Retrieved June 20, 2021, from https://homepage.stat.uiowa.edu/~mbognar/1030/Bickel-Berkeley.pdf